facebookarchive/draft-js/docs/Experimental-Nesting.md

 ### Commands

-`NestedUtils` provides two methods: `NestedUtils.keyBinding` and `NestedUtils.handleKeyCommand` to respond to user interractions with the right behavior for nested content.
+`NestedUtils` provides two methods: `NestedUtils.keyBinding` and `NestedUtils.handleKeyCommand` to respond to user interactions with the right behavior for nested content.

 ### Data Conversion